nofont/Kerning-templates/README.md

 # Kerning-templates
-Templates to help you when you are kerning your typefaces.
+Lists of character combinations to help you when you kern typefaces.

 ## How to use
 There are two ways of using those kerning templates.